datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Envoy validation timeout

 * `envoy_validation_timeout` defines the timeout, in seconds, for validating a new Envoy configuration.
+The default is 10.

-The default is 10; a value of 0 disables Envoy configuration validation.
-Most installations will not need to use this setting.
+A value of 0 disables Envoy configuration validation.
+Most installations will not need to change this setting.

 For example: